All Episodes

 Does R. Kelly have a route for an appeal?

-Well, he has he actually has uh I'll I'll put aside the the pornographic element of all of this, which is horrendous.
+I'll put aside the pornographic element of all of this, which is horrendous.

-But as a technical matter, and I don't want to, you know, hack in the weeds, uh, I think he may have a stronger basis for an appeal of the racketeering conviction, because essential to establishing a vac the racketeering conviction are a few elements.
+But as a technical matter, and I don't want to hack in the weeds, I think he may have a stronger basis for an appeal of the racketeering conviction, because essential to establishing a racketeering conviction are a few elements.

-But in order to do that, you the you as the government have to show that the victim was damaged in his or her business or property.
+But in order to do that, you as the government have to show that the victim was damaged in his or her business or property.

-Well, I don't doubt the I don't doubt the the suffering of these young women and now grown women.
+Well, I don't doubt the suffering of these young women and now grown women.

 This is an interesting point that he's about to bring up here, guys.

-Also, I gotta stop it so they don't hit hit with any type of copyright from uh CBS.
+Also, I got to stop it so that no get hit with any type of copyright from CBS.

-Um, and this guy he's pretty accurate with what he's saying, you know, as defense attorney.
+And this guy, he's pretty accurate with what he's saying, you know, as a defense attorney.

-But uh uh significantly omitted from the proof was what were the money damages sustained by uh the victims.
+But significantly omitted from the proof was what were the money damages sustained by the victims.

-And I don't uh they the Kelly may have a fairly strong argument along those lines, in which case he the the substance And what he means by that, guys is you need to be able to articulate damages that you had.
+And what he means by that, guys, is you need to be able to articulate damages that you had.

-I had to pay them an extortion fees, or they were running gambling rackets where they were making this amount of money, Or they were loan sharking me this amount of money, which loan sharking is basically giving you a loan on an extremely high interest rate, you know, maybe 50%, lend you a thousand.
+I had to pay them in extortion fees, or they were running gambling rackets where they were making this amount of money, or they were loan sharking me this amount of money, which loan sharking is basically giving you a loan on an extremely high interest rate, you know, maybe 50%, lend you a thousand.

-All right, motherfucker, if you don't bring my fucking money by tomorrow, you're gonna be sleeping with the fishes, 50% interest asshole, like some type of shit like that, right?
+All right, motherfucker, if you don't bring my fucking money by tomorrow, you're gonna be sleeping with the fishes, 50% interest household, like some type of shit like that, right?

 Um, so it's all tangible because it's related to money.